 Also, after working on the food you've eaten your Stomach Qi sends it on down to your Spleen, which helps your intestines absorb the food into your blood-stream.
 That process normally stops your hunger.

 When your Stomach is disturbed (and there are various ways it can be disturbed, see the list further down this page) this natural process is perturbed.
+One main way is from stress, which in Chinese medicine often causes you to suffer from Qi stagnation – so your system backs up!

 The main symptoms recognised in Chinese medicine are as follows, but further down I've added a few more that I've seen.